Building for Trust, Transparency, and Collaboration

 - Expert audits from real-life assistive technology users to uncover issues that automation alone cannot detect.

-To help clear up any confusion, we’re in the midst of rebranding the Visual Toolkit as a web personalization tool.
+To help clear up any confusion, we’re in the midst of rebranding the Accessibility Help Desk as a web personalization tool.
 We believe there are use cases (including the elderly and less experienced users) who want to be able to customize a website’s visual presentation to their individual needs or preferences without having to adjust their browser or display settings.

 By being more transparent about what the tool is and isn’t, we can accomplish two things: